gjm826f8/NUS-IT5007-Project/finalFullProject/README.md

 * Access landing page and map view.
 * **Properties:** The page lists all the properties.
 * **Add Property:** The agent user can post new property from this page.
 Validation is performed on all input fields.
 * **My Posts**: This page lists all the properties posted by the agent user as the responsible agent.
-The user can also edit or delete attributes on this page.
+The user can also edit or delete properties on this page.
+On edition and deletion, the data will be fetched again.
 * **My Profile:** In this page, users can update their profile.
 Validation is performed on all input fields.
 *  **Log Out:** Users can log out of their accounts.